deltachat/deltachat-pages/en/help.md

 ### Does Delta Chat support Perfect Forward Secrecy?

-No, OpenPGP doesn't support Perfect Forward Secrecy.
+No, Delta Chat doesn't support Perfect Forward Secrecy.
 This means that if your Delta Chat private key is leaked, and someone has a record of your in-transit messages, they will be able to read them.